lancard/bocchi-the-programming/README.md

 ```

 # concept
-- having a grammar similar to python
+- having a grammar similar to javascript / python
 - However, the system is programmable, so the OS can be developed
 - Prioritizes time complexity over space complexity
 - Strength in string processing.